 3. Respect the anonymity of others too

-Do not seek to reveal that individuals on the Facebook group are members, unless they explicitly tell you it’s ok to do so.
-If you have met them or know who they are in the real world, please remember that they may not have for example told their friends that they are changing their drinking.
+Do not seek to reveal to anyone else that individuals on this website or the Facebook groups are members, unless they explicitly tell you it’s ok to do so.
+If you have met them or know who they are in the real world, please remember that they may not have for example told their friends that they are changing their drinking habits.
 Respect their right to make those decisions.

 Don’t give away details of one-to-one conversations you have had with other members online or at socials and events.